Nickel5-Inc/alpha-trader-exchange/README.md

 ## Introduction

-The Alpha Trade Exchange Subnet is designed to incentivize and promote liquidity across alpha token pools in the Bittensor network.
+The Alpha Trader Exchange Subnet is designed to incentivize and promote liquidity across alpha token pools in the Bittensor network.
 This subnet creates a unique ecosystem where:

 - Miners earn rewards by executing profitable trades between alpha tokens
 - Validators track and score trading performance